rkalaniNV/Automodel/docs/guides/llm/peft.md

 ```bash
 pip3 install nemo-automodel
 ```
-For a complete guide and additional options please consult the Automodel [Installation Guide](../installation.md).
+For a complete guide and additional options please consult the Automodel {doc}`../../get-started/installation`.
 :::